Last Updated on September 20th, 2019

-Even when pores are free of excessive bacteria, inflammation can cause blemishes.
+Even when pores are free of excessive bacteria, inflammation can cause blemishes9.
 Minor inflammation is involved in the formation of whiteheads and blackheads.
 Greater inflammation is involved in the formation of pimples, nodules, and cysts.
 Acne bacteria do not cause this inflammation.
 The immune system does after it receives a hormonal “distress” signal from the skin, which may be generated even when bacteria are not present.
 This hormone, corticotrophin stimulating hormone, causes the release of interleukin-8 and histamine, which in turn inflame the skin.
 The immune system gets rid of bacteria by killing skin along with them.

 When Lactobacillus acidophilous bacteria colonize the colon, the immune system attempts to get rid of them, too.
 When nerves in the lining of the colon fail to send the hormonal “distress signal,” however, the immune system does not release inflammatory chemicals.
-The interaction of the immune system with healthy bacteria in the colon trains the immune system not to overreact to acne bacteria in pores.
+The interaction of the immune system with healthy bacteria in the colon trains the immune system not to overreact to acne bacteria in pores10.
 You’ll also feel better in general as your body generates fewer inflammatory chemicals in response to stress of all kinds.
 This is good for you, and it’s also good for the Lactobacillus in your colon.

 What happens to these helpful bacteria if you do a colonic irrigation or if you were to take a colon cleanse product that actually worked (although there’s not a very high risk of that)?
 You would flush the helpful bacteria down into the sewer!
 For this reason, colonic irrigation and colon cleanses often make your complexion worse, and almost never make it better.